Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 Social norms are a barrier to gender equality.

 Costs for education may be a barrier to female educational attainment: boys and men may be regarded as the traditional "breadwinners", depriving women of access.
 Or, in patriarchal societies, female education may not be prioritised as they are expected to marry into another family.
-Young men migrating may also leave the burden of house
+Young men migrating may also leave the burden of housework on the daughters, and likewise, those being married through dowry systems are expected to take care of the husband's family.